earthearthearth

 Daïchi Saïto

-Originally from Japan, Daïchi Saïto is a filmmaker based in Montreal, where he co-founded the collective Double Negative, a group of filmmaking artists dedicated to experimental cinema.
-Trees of Syntax, Leaves of Axis (2009) was named one of the “150 Essential Works in Canadian Cinema History” by Toronto International Film Festival in 2016.
-At Rotterdam, Saïto won a Tiger Award for Short Films with Engram of Returning (2015).
-His book of short prose Moving the Sleeping Images of Things Towards the Light is published by Le Laps in Montreal. earthearthearth is his tenth short, with its world premiere at IFFR 2021.
+Originally from Japan, Daïchi Saïto is a filmmaker based in Montreal, where he co-founded the Double Negative collective, a group of filmmaking artists dedicated to experimental cinema.
+His film Trees of Syntax, Leaves of Axis (2009) was named one of the "150 Essential Works in Canadian Cinema History" by Toronto International Film Festival (TIFF) in 2016.
+At Rotterdam, Saïto won a Tiger Award for Short Film with Engram of Returning (2015).
+His book of short prose Moving the Sleeping Images of Things Towards the Light has been published by Le laps in Montreal.